How Good is 23andMe Accuracy? Does it Work? Everything You Want to Know about 23andMe DNA Tests

 - Carrier Status Reports (40+ reports)

-If you’re wondering, “What does 23andMe test for in their health DNA service?”, we’ve got a small example below.
+If you’re wondering, “What does 23andMe test for in its health DNA service?”, we’ve got a small example below.

-The type of health information you get back in your 23andMe review of results is quite extensive, so we’ll just hit some highlights here, and you can see a full listing on their website “How it Works” page.
+The type of health information you get back in your 23andMe review of results is quite extensive, so we’ll just hit some highlights here, and you can see a full listing on the company’s website “How it Works” page.

 23andMe accuracy of testing allows you to get gene marker related information on things, such as: